jonathonharrell/mirionline/skills.md

 ## Skills brainstorming

-This is sort of a master list of all skills and some short descriptions of each
+This is sort of a master list of all skills we've come across.
+They may or may not make it into the final version of the game.

-#### Weapons

 - Longsword
 - Shortsword